tnehezd/Strange-mode-cepheids/README.md

 This repository contains the Python scripts used to generate the models and data presented in "Stranger Things: A Grid-based Survey of Strange Modes in Post-Main Sequence Models" (Tarczay-Nehéz et al., 2026).
 The scripts automate the creation of MESA input directories for a grid of stellar masses and metallicities, including overshoot prescriptions and inlist configurations.

+⚠️ **Important compatibility note**

+These scripts have been tested and are known to work with:
+- **MESA version 23.05.1**
+- **GYRE version 7.0**

+Other versions may lead to unexpected behavior or incompatibilities.

 ## Contents